 This is a Tom Waits song that The Eagles covered, and I love The Eagles version.
 Apparently Tom didn’t, but Glenn Frey had the last laugh in concert when he said “Tom will come around when he gets his check.”
 I love the dual vocals between Frey and Don Henley in The Eagles version, but alas I’m only one man so I took a shot at both.
 And I threw in some lyrics from another Eagles song at the end if you stick around till then.

-…In honor of the documentary of the same name that came out last year.
+…In honor of the documentary of the same name that came out a couple of years ago.
 If you haven’t seen it, I highly recommend it.
 The video and dialogue between John, Paul, George and Ringo (and Billy Preston) are so clear that it feels like these events happened last week or something.
 I know, I know but just let me have my dream ok?
 This has always been one of my faves from the Fab Four, and I really came to appreciate John’s lead guitar work on this song.
 From the rooftop of Apple Corps headquarters at 3 Savile Row in Central London…

 Back Catalog